olin/studentgovernment/student_government_constitution.md

 #### Section 6.
 Student Activities Fund.

-The Student Activities Fund is funded through the Student Activities Fee, collected from each student.
+The Student Activities Fund is funded through the Student Activities Fee.
 The Student Government has ultimate authority over the allocation of the Student Activities Fund.
-The Student Government has the power to divide the Student Activities Fund into virtual funds to be used by the Council of Olin Representatives, Student Government Committees, and other purposes defined in the Student Government By-Laws.
+The Student Government has the power to divide the Student Activities Fund into virtual funds to be used by the Council of Olin Representatives, by Student Government Committees, and for other purposes defined in the Student Government By-Laws.

 #### Section 7.
 Amending the By-Laws.